habibanalytics/Design-Analysis-Of-Algorithms/Intoduction/Route-finding.md

 # Route-finding or Path Searching Problems Introduction
-Given some information we solve our problem
+We are given an initial state and a goal state. and we navigate to reach our goal through paths.